Brett-Tanner/Journal/2024/Sep_24.md

 - [] Add announcements
   - [] Will need a message, validity period, maybe a link
   - [] Shown conditionally based on User attributes, preferably only attributes w/out joins
+- [] Add organisation ID to kids
+  - [] Add automatically when uploading from CSV
+  - [] Use in policies
+  - [] Make student ID unique within org, not school
+  - [] Form and strong params too
+  - [] And migrate the existing ones
+  - [] In future will need a way for other orgs to bulk assign students to a class
 - [] Add event lessons
   - [] They're gonna need an attached image to display
   - [] Use the cards for teacher lessons as a template, same basic layout too